What is a brass core chip?

 CoE #13- To cooperate with the officers of the Club in investigating and resolving problems which may arise, and complaints which may be made, and to provide such information to such officers as may reasonably be requested.

-Based on these violations of the CC&GTCC Code of Ethics, the Board of Directors of the Casino Chips and Gaming Tokens Collectors Club has voted unanimously to expel Mel Jung from the CC&GTCC and bar him from all club activities.
+Based on these violations of the CCA Code of Ethics, the Board of Directors of the Casino Chips and Gaming Tokens Collectors Club has voted unanimously to expel Mel Jung from the CCA and bar him from all club activities.

 Code of Ethics - Clarification